Kaushik-Ravibaskar/EE3110-Probablity-Assignment/README.md

-## EE3110-Probablity-Assignment
+## EE3110-Probablity-Problems
-This repository contains some problems given as part of assignment for the course EE3110 Probablity Foundation for Electrical Engineers.
+This repository contains some problems given as part of assignment/mini-exam for the course EE3110 Probablity Foundation for Electrical Engineers.